 WHAT'S NOT WORKING?

-Summary of problems HIGH COST OF SOME CONSUMER CREDIT AGREEMENTS SIGNIFICANT LEVELS OF NON-COMPLIANCE Some credit contracts have very high interest rates and There is continued irresponsible lending by some lenders, fees.
-This was seen to contribute to unmanageable levels particular in carrying out affordability assessments and in of debt - particularly where these products were frequently used or borrowers defaulted. advertising practices.
+Summary of problems

+HIGH COST OF SOME CONSUMER CREDIT AGREEMENTS

+SIGNIFICANT LEVELS OF NON-COMPLIANCE

+Some credit contracts have very high interest rates and fees.
+This was seen to contribute to unmanageable levels of debt - particularly where these products were frequently used or borrowers defaulted. advertising practices.
 Stakeholders noted that the harm of irresponsible lending falls disproportionately on vulnerable consumers - and in particular, people in hardship.
 CONTINUED PREDATORY BEHAVIOUR BY MOBILE TRADERS Mobile shopping trucks and traders making uninvited sales of goods on credit continue to target vulnerable consumers and generate unaffordable debts.
 Some of their contracts may fall outside the CCCFA.
 CHARGING OF UNREASONABLE FEES As part of the broader problem of non-compliance, there are a range of concerns about the nature of fees charged, and their seemingly disproportionate amounts.